 According to the study, the risk factors for ED increase with age as well.
 These include medical conditions such as cardiovascular disease, the use of medications, the use of alcohol and tobacco, and even living alone.

 But ED does not increase so strictly through people’s lives.
-Another study, in 2019 analysed the risk of developing ED at different ages, and found that when you’re gauging the likelihood of getting ED, age alone isn’t enough to go on.
+Another study in 2019 analysed the risk of developing ED at different ages, and found that when gauging the likelihood of getting ED, age alone isn’t enough to go on.
 In fact, it is the lifestyle options throughout a man’s life that can be a more significant factor than just someone’s age.
 We’ve taken a look at what these lifestyle factors might be.

 Possible risk factors in your 20s - 30s